AdobeDocs/experience-manager-64.en/help/release-notes/known-issues.md

 ### Installation and deployment

 * (AEM Forms JEE only) When boostrapping JBoss application server while running Configuration Manager returns EJB invocation and bootstrap failure errors.
 However, you can ignore them.
 (Ref# CQ-4229793)
+* When AEM Forms is started, the `SAX Security Manager could not be setup` warning appears.
+(CQ-4297403)

 ### Interactive Communications